 Become a Professional Business Broker…

+When Buyers Become SellersIf the capital gains tax is increased as proposed by the Biden campaign, it’s an issue that impacts buyers, as well.
+Buyers of businesses know that they will eventually sell the business they buy and, assuming they are looking for and calculating a minimum rate of return, they will need to work on growing the business longer – because when THEY sell, they’ll be impacted by the same tax hit.
+Business owners – whether they are the current owners of the future owners – are business sellers.
 If a buyer has five, seven or ten-year plan, that buyer will look at any business for its potential for growth, factor his or her required rate of return and then establish a value that the business has to him or her.
 If capital gains taxes increase, the buyer has two options.

 - Plan for a longer term of ownership

 - Lower the value of the target business.